 In a survey conducted by the Pew Research Center, amongst 1504 adults in February 2013, they found that about 48% of gun owners in the country cite protection is the primary reason they own this weapon, while 32% claimed they own a gun for hunting and shooting hobbies.
 In the USA, shooting and hunting are the sports popular amongst all different age groups.
+Whether you are an experienced firearm user or a novice one, it is recommended to have firearm training by an NRA certified instructor.
 Gun Safety for Women - WJBF-TV ABC 6 Augusta-Aiken.
 Augusta, GA - Between 2005 and 2011, the percentage of American women who own guns nearly doubled, going up from 13 to 23 percent.

 While women with weapons are a growing trend, many worry about the safety of those guns around their children.Kimberely Scott takes a closer look at women with weapons in Tonights News Channel Six Extra.
 Thousands of women in the United States own hand guns.... and law enforcement agencies say that number is growing.
-Theresa Glass of Augusta, "Even though i shoot long riffles and deer hunt I'm not really comfortable shooting the pastels so I wanted to see what it was all about and it was a blast. " Embedding Home Security.
+Theresa Glass of Augusta, "Even though i shoot long riffles and deer hunt I'm not really comfortable shooting the pastels so I wanted to see what it was all about and it was a blast. " Not only is it important for gun owners to learn gun safety, Captain Bill Probus, Richmond County Sheriff's Office, "we really focus on things like home defense or self defense...we don't worry about taking those 25 yard shots, 15 yard shots, we're more worried about those close in shooting skills that mimic home defense. " Embedding Home Security.
 In the technology ruled world we live in the minimum for home security is often just a basic alarm system and the pinnacle is a really good alarm system.

 Students learn NRA’s rules for safe gun handling; pistol parts and operation; ammunition; shooting fundamentals; range rules; shooting from the bench rest position, and two handed standing positions; cleaning the pistol; and continued opportunities for skill development.
 Students will receive the NRA Guide to the Basics of Pistol Shooting handbook, NRA Gun Safety Rules brochure, Winchester/NRA Marksmanship Qualification booklet, take a Basics of Pistol Shooting Student Examination, and course completion certificate.
 How to Count the Defensive Use of Guns.
 Defensive Gun Use Is Not a Myth.
 It’s deja vu all over again.